Surrey Bend Regional Park

 Surrey Bend Regional Park is an 860-acre park in Surrey, British Columbia.
-It's located along the Fraser River and Parsons Channel, and most of its area is a floodplain.
+It is located along the Fraser River and Parsons Channel, and most of its area is a floodplain.
 The wetlands are home to many different species of wildlife, including birds and fish.
-There are 4 kilometres of multi use trails, picnic areas, and interpretive exhibits.
+There are 4 kilometres of multi-use trails, picnic areas, and interpretive exhibits.

+The park was officially opened in April 2016.